Bunker Quantity Survey

-The Surveyor will draw representative individual tank samples using a level sampler where the tank access via the trunk or manhole is available.
+The Surveyor will take representative individual tank samples using a level sampler where the tank access via the trunk or manhole is available.
 The bottom sampler will then be used to take an absolute bottom sample.
 All samples will be sealed and distributed accordingly.
-Once collected, we ensure that all samples are brought back to one of our laboratories in order to start with the analysis as soon as possible to guarantee quick results.
+Once collected, we ensure that all samples are brought back to one of our laboratories as soon as possible, in order to commence with the analysis and so providing quick results.

 BQS with Mass Flow Meter Assessment

 Singapore MPA has implemented mandatory use of Mass Flow Meters for all bunker fuel supplies in the port from 1st January 2017.
 VPS has been closely involved during the development phase, and one of the key findings has been: quantity shortage claims between the supplying barge and the receiving vessel will remain- as the receiving vessel will continue to use their own measurement to determine their received quantity.

 The BQS with Mass Flow Meter Performance investigation service will assist the dispute resolution process as it will be carried out by instrumentation engineering experts specializing in MFM technology and:

 - Reviews the dispute claim between supplied and receive quantity difference